xtendui/xtendui/src/gatsby/markdown/components/addons/overlay/index.md

 category: "Addons"
 parent: "Overlay"
 title: "Overlay"
-description: "Used when you need to display any content over the main page."
+description: "Use overlay when you need to display any content over the main page, comes in different options and factors."
 ---